JapaneseMayonnaise/shimbaofficial-gatsby/README.md

  and you know what?
 As of 23 May 2020,
 #  🎉I'm looking for a full-time React developer opportunity 🎉
 Exciting, eh?

+I am currently located in Toronto, Canada but would be happy to work remotely.

 To get in touch with me, you can either email me  shimba@posteo.net or send me a message on LinkedIn: https://www.linkedin.com/in/eshimba/